 - Text that is fully accessible and screen readable (This helps learners with visual and cognitive impairments and busy learners who “read” while making dinner.)

 - Audio and video that is fully accessible with closed captioning (This helps learners with auditory impairments and those who are “listening” while their kids are sleeping.)

 - Instruction and support for different ways of knowing

 One More Important Consideration

-Linfield College holds a high standard for academic integrity including adhering to a strict interpretation of intellectual property and copyright.
+Linfield University holds a high standard for academic integrity including adhering to a strict interpretation of intellectual property and copyright.
 Because digital files are easily shared our common conception of educational “fair use” often does not apply online.
 Best practice for adhering to digital copyright includes:

 - Provide purchase/rental information about copyrighted texts and videos prominently in syllabi

 - Embed directly into your course only resources that are in the public domain or shared through creative commons license.
 This includes books, images, videos

 - Review your use of small segments of copyrighted works with a Linfield librarian to determine “fair use” access

 - Seek permission from copyright holders when the above don’t apply